Dear Relatives

 Dear Relatives (Swedish: Kära släkten) is a 1933 Swedish comedy film directed by Gustaf Molander and starring Gösta Ekman, Tutta Rolf and Carl Barcklind.
-It was a hit at the box office.
+Molander also co-wrote the screenplay with Gösta Stevens.
+The film was a hit at the box office.
 It was made at the Råsunda Studios in Stockholm.
 The film's sets were designed by the art director Arne Åkermark.

 Synopsis

 The plot revolves around a wealthy wholesaler, his three daughters and their husbands.
-While two of his sons-in-law are doing very well, but the third is an impoverished nobleman married to his daughter Lilli.
+While two of his sons-in-law are doing very well, the third is an impoverished nobleman married to his daughter Lilli.
 They attempt to boost their fortunes by opening a nightclub.